- FACULTY and STAFF

 - APPLY NOW

 Almost all engineering graduate students are supported by teaching or research assistantships that pay tuition plus a stipend.
-Listed below are some of the many sources of ECE graduate school funding.
+Some of the many sources of ECE graduate school funding include:

 NSF Graduate Research Fellowships: Highly competitive three-year fellowships up to $120,000 for STEM